How To Clear Cache On iPhone (The #1 Simplest Method)

 - Tap to confirm.

 Cached data on iPhones and iPads is also stored by individual applications.
-Unfortunately, there’s no standard solution here because each apps will handle its caching in different ways.
+Unfortunately, there’s no standard solution here because each app will handle its caching in different ways.

-- Some applications have a clear cache option under iOS Settings and then looking at the app preferences for that app.
+- Some applications have a clear cache option under iOS Settings and then look at the app preferences for that app.

 What is Cache (And Why You Should Regularly Clear It…)